bobanetwork/op-erigon/OP.md

 ### Note

-It is best to run `boba-erigon` first and shut it down last.
+It must run `boba-erigon` first and shut it down last.